Finasteride 1mg (generic Propecia) daily tablets to treat male pattern baldness. Available to buy online from Dr Fox.Start order

 Low cost generic Propecia

-The branded version of finasteride 1mg called Propecia lost its patent protection in October 2014 allowing significantly lower cost generic versions to be licensed for sale in the UK (from 35p each).
+Since 2014, when Propecia came out of patent protection, lower cost generic finasteride 1mg (from 35p each) has been licensed for sale in the UK.
 Generic finasteride 1mg tablets and Propecia tablets are medically the same.

 |Finasteride 1mg (generic)||168 tablets||£58.80|